wp-plugins/add-to-any/README.txt

 == Changelog ==

+= 1.5.4 =
+* New optional sharing header to easily place a label above the default share buttons
+ * Accepts HTML
+* Fix text width of counters where long numbers would break to a newline (thanks Chris)
+* Remove old Additional Options note in settings

 = 1.5.3 =
 * <a href="https://www.addtoany.com/buttons/customize/wordpress/events" title="Track shares, or change the shared URL">Share event handling</a> comes to the WordPress plugin!
 * This means you can track and modify the share with some JavaScripting